-All lecture and support materials should be made available in Brightspace.
-These include module information, learning materials, activities and assessments and all materials should be made available immediately for the remainder of the trimester.
-For support with the most common tasks in Brightspace please click this link:
+All lectures and learning materials must be made available in Brightspace.
+These include module information, learning materials, activities and assessments.
+For module design and structural considerations refer to the UCD Teaching and Learning guide on Module Design in Brightspace For support with the most common tasks in Brightspace please click this link:

 What types of materials do I make available to students on Brightspace?

 You should make available the materials that will best support your students’ learning during this period.
-This will include some of the following examples narrated PowerPoint slides, pre-recorded lectures/videos, case studies, readings, discussion forum, quizzes, online group activities.
-There is excellent guidance available from UCD Teaching and Learning.
-Click on this link for further information
+This will include some of the following examples pre-recorded lectures/videos, narrated PowerPoint slides, case studies, readings, discussion forums, quizzes, online group activities.
+See Guidance of Online Delivery of Teaching and Learning

 I lecture a large number of international students.
 How do I address their needs across different time zones?